-Wash with unscented soap and pat dry with a paper towel or air dry.
+Wash with unscented soap and pat dry with a paper towel.

 For the next two weeks: